U.S. Route 84: Mississippi

-The four-laned Natchez–Vidalia Bridge, crossing the Mississippi River, carries US 84 into Natchez.
-Here, it merges with US 61.
+The four-lane Natchez–Vidalia Bridge, crossing the Mississippi River, carries US 84 and US 425 into Natchez.
+Here, it merges with US 61, which marks the southern terminus of US 425.
 It then travels approximately 4 mi to the northeast where it reaches the western terminus of US 98 at Washington, where it is paired with US 98 until Bude and Meadville.
 The road continues east, crossing under I-55 and heads east towards Collins.
 US 84 travels concurrently with I-59 for a short distance through Laurel.
 It then heads east to Waynesboro and continues to the Alabama state line.

 Alabama

 In Alabama, US 84 is paired with unsigned State Route 12 (SR 12).
 Parts of the route have been widened in recent years to four-lane status.
 The most significant exist from River Falls eastward to Andalusia, near Opp where a recent bypass of the downtown area now carries US 84 in a southern arc around the town, and from Enterprise eastward thru Daleville and on to the Dothan area and then the Georgia state line at the Chattahoochee River in Saffold.

 US 84 has brief stretches concurrent with other US Highways in Alabama.
 US 84 shares a routing with US 31 from just southwest of Evergreen to a few miles east of town.
 It briefly shares a routing with US 29 in the city of Andalusia.
 It also shares a routing with US 331 near Opp.
 At Dothan, US 84 shares a concurrency with US 231 and US 431 on the Ross Clark Circle which is the circular bypass of downtown.

 US 84 crosses three major navigable waterways in Alabama.
 They are the Tombigbee River at Coffeeville, the Alabama River at Claiborne, and the Chattahoochee River at the Alabama–Georgia state line.
-US 84 passes through Enterprise and Daleville which are both very near Fort Rucker which is the United States Army's helicopter training school.
+US 84 passes through Enterprise and Daleville which are both very near Fort Novosel which is the United States Army's helicopter training school.
 Most of US 84 in Alabama traverses the Gulf Coastal Plain which is relatively lowlying land with some sand content.
 The area is heavily agricultural with little heavy industry.
 Dothan is the largest city in Alabama traversed by US 84 and it is the business and agricultural center of Southeast Alabama.
 The area is commonly referred to as the Wiregrass Region.